 Danville Community College is a participant in the Virginia Community College System Chancellor's Pre-Teacher Education Program.
 This program consists of courses which have been agreed to by many four year colleges and universities within the Commonwealth as being adequate preparation for their teacher education programs.

-The teacher education program provides students with a number of benefits.
+The pre-teacher education program provides students with a number of benefits.
 First, students can be assured that their course of study in the program is approved by the transfer institution.
 Second, students' access to housing, communications and financial aid will be weighed equally with the institution's own students.
 Third, students may be able to participate in an institution's early registration.
 Fourth, admission of a VCCS graduate to an institution's teacher education program will be given equal consideration with native students.
 Fifth, SAT and ACT requirements will be waived.
 Sixth, students will enjoy a seamless transition to the transfer school and will be eligible for special tuition scholarships.
-Students at DCC who are interested in participating in this program, they must complete the following courses.
+Students at DCC who are interested in participating in this program will register in the AA&S Liberal Arts-Humanities Specialization degree program.
+While in that program, they must complete the courses at right.